Once you find a great study abroad program that aligns with your goals, it’s time to actually begin preparing yourself

 Plan on visiting your doctor and getting a physical before you leave to ensure you are in good health.
 Bring along a copy of your medical records in case of an emergency overseas.

 Furthermore, it's important to know the host country’s immunization requirements and become immunized before your departure.
-Most programs will advise you on the types of vaccinations you'll need (if any) while abroad, but for the latest up-to-date disease information you may also want to contact the Center for Disease Control and Prevention and Prevention.
+Most programs will advise you on the types of vaccinations you'll need (if any) while abroad, but for the latest up-to-date disease information you may also want to contact the Center for Disease Control and Prevention.

 Also, if you have a critical medical condition that requires prescription drugs you may want to bring enough with you to last your entire time abroad (if possible).
 Prescriptions drugs must be carried in correctly labeled containers to prevent being mistaken for illegal drugs.
 It's also wise to bring a prescription or note signed by your doctor.

 3. Get travel insurance